carcass82/tracy/README.md

 ![triangles](doc/output3.jpg)

 With latest update Tracy now reads from a file the scene description which is dynamically created and traced. ``data/scenes`` contains 3 simple scenes.
 Scene description is text-based and ``scn`` files contain the description of all parameters.
+Copy any of the scene description (or create your own) to ``data/default.scn``.